Senior Honors Thesis

 Written Proposal

-After consulting with the potential advisor (or, for creative projects, the Director of Creative Writing), students who intend to undertake an honors thesis are expected to produce a written proposal during the Spring term of their junior year to submit for final approval by the English Department by the last day of classes of Spring term.
+After consulting with the potential advisor (or, for creative projects, the Director of Creative Writing), students who intend to apply to write an honors thesis are expected to produce a written proposal during the Spring term of their junior year to submit for final approval by the English Department by April 19th.
+The proposals should be submitted to the English Department [english@tufts.edu] with a completed "Senior Honors Thesis Form" signed by the proposed thesis advisor; when the proposal has been approved, students will be notified that they can register for ENG 0199A in SIS.

 • Critical Thesis Proposal: The proposal for a critical writing thesis should be two to three pages (double spaced).
 It should present an overview of the topic, outline the specific questions to be explored, discuss the method of investigation or analysis, and describe the organization of the thesis by section or chapter.
 It should also include a short preliminary bibliography of works (both primary and secondary) that the thesis will engage.